 Eight children are dead and a student is in custody after a school shooting in Serbia

-Authorities say they received a call about the shooting at school around 8:40 a.m. local time.
-Police arrested the suspect, a seventh-grade student, after he reportedly fired several shots from his father's gun at other students and the school guard.
+Authorities say they received a call about the shooting at Vladislav Ribnikar Elementary School around 8:40 a.m. local time.
+Police arrested the suspect, a seventh-grade student born in 2009, saying that he used his father's gun to shoot at other students and staff at the school.

 Media footage from the scene showed commotion outside the primary school in central Belgrade as police removed the suspect, whose head was covered as officers led him to a car.